hereiskunalverma/darthvad/README.md

 # Introduction

-DarthVad is a social media image sharing sharing platform that connects the fans of Star Wars, Avengers, The Lords of the Rings, Interstellar, etc.
+DarthVad is a social media image sharing platform that connects the fans of Star Wars, Avengers, The Lords of the Rings, Interstellar, etc.

 ##
 <p align="center">